caperneoignis/headless-nodejs/Readme.md

-# Docker image with headless Chrome and Node 8
+# Docker image with headless Chrome, Jenkins slave, and Node 8

 Ideal for running end-to-end integration tests in CI using jenkins and kubernetes.